The Masters: Jordan Spieth's advice on how to beat Dustin Johnson

 - Dustin Johnson is favorite to win at Augusta

-- The world No.1's best Masters finish is tied fourth
+- World No. 1's best Masters finish is tied fourth

-- Spieth won his first major at the Masters in 2015
+- Spieth won his first major at 2015 Masters

 (CNN)Jordan Spieth has finished no lower than second in his three Masters appearances and he feels he can beat anyone when playing at his best.